Many of the accidents that happen each year in and around Atlanta, Georgia happen because of drunk or drugged driving.

 Those damages can be far reaching, including lost wages, hospital bills, pain, suffering, and more.

-If you have been involved in an accident with a drunk or drugged driver, contact an Atlanta personal injury lawyer right away.
+If you have been involved in an accident with a drunk or drugged driver, contact a Toccoa truck accident lawyer right away.

 These and other questions are on the minds of several Lumpkin County residents after an alleged drugged driver recently crashed into a popular restaurant, injuring several people and causing a chain reaction that made nine cars crash into each other.